-If you’re planning to apply to CSU, you may have heard by now that we consider a wide range of factors in our admission decision.
+If you’re planning to apply to CSU, you may have heard that we consider a wide range of factors in our admission decision.
 We want to get to know you as a whole person and understand more than grades and academic achievements alone.